nkoiv/mists/documentation/projectDescription.md

 * GameState for Town
 Towns are mainly composed of menus (taverns, shops, etc).
 MainMenu is selfexplanatory.

+###Loading screens

+While not a GameState itself, LoadingScreen sort of behaves like one.
+Called with a javafx.concurrent.Task, LoadingScreen is rendered instead of the normal GameState graphics whenever considerable background work is done.
+LoadingScreen should be instantiated and discarded on per-case basis.

 ##MainMenu
 From the main menu a player can either start a new game, load an existing one, edit game options, or close the game.